axelvaldez/radical-companies/_posts/radical-model/2022-09-29-fiat-dictatorships.markdown

  </table>

 <h1>Kleptocracies</h1>
- <p>Dictatorships <em>have to</em> become kleptocracies to fund private goods (<em>aka</em>, corruption) at the expense of public goods.<a href="#en01"><sup id="bm01">&hairsp;&nabla;&hairsp;</sup></a> Take, for example, Russia, North Korea, or Cuba: they have enough of an economy to fund the force necessary to maintain their dictatoships in power, but not enough to maintain their infrastructure.</p>
+ <p>Dictatorships <em>have to</em> become kleptocracies to fund private goods (<em>aka</em>, corruption) at the expense of public goods.<a href="#en01"><sup id="bm01">&hairsp;&nabla;&hairsp;</sup></a> Take, for example, Russia, North Korea, or Cuba: they have enough of an economy to fund the force necessary to maintain their dictatoships in power, but not enough to maintain their infrastructure or even their war machine.</p>

 <h1>Are Dictatorships Illegal</h1>
  <p>Dictatorships may be repugnant, but are they <em>illegal</em>?
 There is no international law that I know of to declare them one way or the other, so everything they do is&hellip; undefined.</p>
  <p>At the business level, national laws make businesses legal.
 Given that businesses are <span class="_paradigm">Fiat</span> dictatorships, with all the power centralized in the hands of the owners, having owners collect all the profits is legal.
-And although that work for the handful of owners, it is not even the best way to grow wealth for society.</p>
+And although that work for the handful of owners, it is not the best way to grow wealth for society.</p>

 <h1>The Stock Market</h1>
  <p>The brilliance of the stock market is the realization that it takes a community to grow.<p>